Crows in the Rain

 Crows in the Rain is an Iranian post-rock band which was formed in Tehran in 2014.
 It is among the first post-rock bands in Iran.
 After their first album was released, they became popular as the first Iranian ambient post-rock band.
 They were also known as “The Crows”.
 The band's music is a blend of post-rock and neo-classical style.
-Indeed, the core of the band consists of Masih Taj (Electric Guitar, Piano), Hamed Fahimi Jou (Electric Guitar), Ashkan Karimi (bass guitar), who had been intimate friends for many years before the band was formed.
+The core of the band consists of Masih Taj (Electric guitar, piano), Hamed Fahimi Jou (Electric guitar), Ashkan Karimi (bass guitar), who had been intimate friends for many years before the band was formed.
 One of the characteristics of Crows In The Rain is that the lead guitar and rhythm guitar are swirling in a different way between Masih Taj and Hamed Fahimi Ju.